bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 05:38 AM CT, May 30</p>
+<p class="updated_time"> Latest data: 05:57 AM CT, May 30</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 85°, which is 1° *colder* than yesterday.
-Tomorrow is expected to be 0° **warmer** than today.
+Today's high is 84°, which is 1° *colder* than yesterday.
+Tomorrow is expected to be 1° **warmer** than today.

 Currently:

 - 58°
-- Mostly Clear
+- Partly Cloudy
-- 70% humidity
+- 68% humidity
 - 5 mph wind
-- 22% cloud cover
+- 54% cloud cover
-- 26 AQI 🟩
+- 29 AQI 🟩

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>